-Upon you arrival, you’ll find our representative ready to receive you.
-All your travel documents would be ready and handed over to you.
+Upon your arrival, you’ll find our representative ready to receive you.
+All your travel documents will be ready and handed over to you.

-As you travel to your hotel, you realize that you are coursing through a city that’s been in existence since 6th century BC.
-It’s amazing how Delhi has retained not just its charm but its importance over the many centuries since its being.
+As you travel to your hotel, you realize that you are driving through a city that’s been in existence since the 6th century BC.
+It’s amazing how Delhi has retained not just its charm but its importance over the many centuries since its beginning.
 It stands strong like an unbreakable mirror that reflects India’s glorious past.
-Delhi is by the banks of River Yamuna, giving rise to several cities over the time.
+Delhi is by the banks of River Yamuna, giving rise to several cities over time.
 The fact that umpteen dynasties have ruled the city has left it with a huge cache of beautiful monuments.

-We visit the massive Qutub Minar, which is a UNSECO World Heritage Site.
+We visit the massive Qutub Minar, a UNESCO World Heritage Site.
 This huge minaret or tower was constructed by Islamic rulers in the 12th century as a symbol of their dominance over India.
 In its courtyard stands a scientific marvel that dates back to 4th century AD.
-What seems like a simple pole on cursory glance has Sanskrit inscriptions in it.
+What seems like a simple pole on cursory glance has Sanskrit inscriptions on it.
 What amazes the scientific community even today is the fact that this iron pole has remained without any rust or oxidation even after all these centuries.

 On the way to Jaipur, we take a small detour and reach Samode Village.
-The ancient India is well preserved in this village.
-The womenfolk of the village wear bright colors of red, green and saffron as they go about their domestic chores ferrying water from great distances in the spectacular desert.
+Ancient India is well preserved in this village.
+The womenfolk wear bright colors of red, green, and saffron as they go about their domestic chores, ferrying water from great distances in the spectacular desert.
 The men on the other hand sport huge turbans that are unique to Rajasthan.
 You’ll find them riding the camels in the hot desert or simply walking along with these gentle animals.
 We bring you a chance to interact with the friendly local community.
 Don’t shy away from a game of cricket.
 You’ll find the experience relaxing and completely cut off from the bustle of city life.
 You also visit the local Hindu Temple for some spiritual relaxation.

-After that, it’s time for your first glimpse of the famous Rajasthani Architecture.
-We visit the Samode Palace.
+After that, it’s time for your first glimpse of the famous Rajasthani architecture.
+We visit Samode Palace.
 Set in the rough landscapes of Aravalli hills, the palace is over 400 years old.
-The beautiful carvings on the walls, artistically painted ceilings and stained glass windows will take your breath away.
-You get a real sense of the extravagance that once made home in this nondescript village.
+The beautiful carvings on the walls, artistically painted ceilings, and stained glass windows will take your breath away.
+You get a real sense of the extravagance that once was home in this nondescript village.
 The Samode Palace is extremely well maintained and serves as a hotel today.
 You dine like the yesteryear royals in the Samode Palace in Diwan-i-Aam or the hall for the public.

 After this, we continue towards Jaipur.
 Once we reach the Pink City, we check into our hotel and relax for the rest of the day.

-Later in the day, we descend down to the Pink City and visit City Palace.
+Later in the day, we descend down to the Pink City and visit the City Palace.
 This residence of the Rajasthan royals is now partly a museum that hosts some truly beautiful artifacts.
 The noble family still resides in a portion of the Palace.
 The museum plays host to the costumes worn by the kings and several miniature paintings.
-A section of the museum is dedicated to Rajasthani weaponry.
-You can find swords, daggers, blunder busses, rifles, flintlocks, and pistols here.
+A section of the museum is dedicated to Rajasthani weaponry including swords, daggers, blunderbusses, rifles, flintlocks, and pistols.

 Post lunch we take you to Hathi Goan or the Village of the Elephants.
 Here you get a chance to mingle with these magnificent creatures and their mahouts.
-Feeding and bathing these gentle giants is an experience you will cherish.
-Hathi Goan was brought into existence to better the living conditions of the mahouts and their Elephants which are used to ferry people on steep climbs.
+Feeding and bathing these gentle giants is quite an experience.
+Hathi Goan was brought into existence to better the living conditions of the mahouts and their elephants which are used to ferry people on steep climbs.
 The entire setup is closely monitored by animal protection organisations.
 Enjoy the gush of water sprays that the friendly elephants throw at you as they bathe.

 In the evening, we take a relaxing stroll as we explore what Jaipur has to offer in terms of arts and crafts.
 Gems, pottery, miniature paintings, silver jewelry and more options await you for shopping.
 Taking home some vividly printed traditional attire is a must.
-We further go on a guided walk in Old Jaipur.
+We then go on a guided walk in Old Jaipur.
 You’ll love the bustle in the city with vendors at every step of the narrow alleys that sell just about everything under the sun.
-We make an attempt at visiting the Birla Temple as well as the Monkey Temple depending on the time we have left at our disposal.
+We will visiting the Birla Temple as well as the Monkey Temple depending on the time we have left.

 We set out towards Agra, the town that hosts the iconic Taj Mahal.
 The city was made the capital of the great Moghul rulers in 1526.
 You’ll love the bustling markets of Agra and the many auto rickshaws that ply the road here.
 You’ll find souvenirs being sold at every step of your way.
 The many historic monuments and temples make Agra a true reflection of an India that once was.